jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

 * Similar to uniform crossover, but instead of exchanging elements between parents, just change the binary symbol

+* As the number of bits that are flipped increases, so does the level of *destruction* this mutation causes

 .. figure:: bit_flip_mutation.png
     :width: 450 px